 where the group $G_0$ is the kernel of $\alpha$, i.e. the group of automorphisms acting symplectically on $X$.

-One of the most important properties of IHS manifolds is that the second cohomology group $H^2(X,\Z)$ is a lattice.
-In his seminal paper \cite{NikulinGroups} Nikulin used the fact that for K3 surfaces $H^2(X,\Z)$ is a unimodular lattice to study groups acting on K3 surfaces by their induced action on it.
+Given an IHS manifold $X$, one of its most important properties is that the second cohomology group $H^2(X,\Z)$ is a lattice.
+In the case of K3 surface, the lattice $H^2(X,\Z)$ is a unimodular lattice and in his seminal paper \cite{NikulinGroups} Nikulin used this fact to study groups acting on K3 surfaces by the induced action on $H^2(X,\Z)$.
 In particular, he classified the finite abelian groups acting faithfully and symplectically on a K3 surface.
-Later, following Nikulin's steps, Mukai in \cite{Mukai} studied finite groups $G$ which act faithfully and symplectically on a K3 surface, proving that $|G| \leq 960$ and $G$ is isomorphic to a subgroup of the Mathieu group $M_{23}$, and furthermore, if $|G| = 960$ then $G$ is isomorphic to the Mathieu group $M_{20}$.
-Kondō proved in \cite{Kondo} that the order of a finite group acting on a K3 surface is bounded by 3840 and it is only achieved by the Kummer surface $\mathrm{Km}(E_i \times E_i)$, where $E_i$ is the usual notation for the elliptic curve $\C/(\Z\oplus i\Z)$.
-Bonnafé and Sarti in \cite{M20extension} studied K3 surfaces with maximal finite symplectic group $G_0$, i.e such that $G_0=M_{20}$ which also admit a non-symplectic automorphism and found that there are three such K3 surfaces.
-Independently Brandhorst and Hashimoto in \cite{BrandhorstHashimoto} classified all the finite groups acting faithfully on K3 surfaces with maximal symplectic part.
+Later, following Nikulin's steps, Mukai in \cite{Mukai} studied finite groups $G$ which act faithfully and symplectically on a K3 surface, proving that $|G| \leq 960$ and $G$ is isomorphic to a subgroup of the Mathieu group $M_{23}$.
+Furthermore if $|G| = 960$ then $G$ is isomorphic to the Mathieu group $M_{20}$.
+Kondō proved in \cite{Kondo} that the order of a finite group acting on a K3 surface is bounded by 3840 and it is only achieved when $X$ is the Kummer surface $\mathrm{Km}(E_i \times E_i)$, where $E_i$ is the usual notation for the elliptic curve $\C/(\Z\oplus i\Z)$.
+Bonnafé and Sarti in \cite{M20extension} studied K3 surfaces with finite maximal symplectic group $G_0=M_{20}$ which also admit a non-symplectic automorphism and found that there are three such K3 surfaces.
+Independently Brandhorst and Hashimoto in \cite{BrandhorstHashimoto} classified all finite groups acting faithfully on K3 surfaces with maximal symplectic part.

 In dimension bigger than two the lattice $H^2(X,\Z)$ is not unimodular, so the ideas have to be adapted.
 Beauville in \cite{BeauRemarks} generalized several results of Nikulin and Mongardi added new results in his Ph.D. thesis \cite{Mon-thesis}.
 In particular, these works give a pathway to classify the symplectic groups in the K3$^{[n]}$-type case.
-This was later applied by Höhn and Mason in \cite{HM} to classify all the symplectic groups acting on manifolds IHS of K3$^{[2]}$-type.
-They found that there are 15 maximal symplectic groups that act on a manifold of K3$^{[2]}$-type, and among them the group with the biggest order is $\Z_3^4 : \mathcal A_6$.
+This was later applied by Höhn and Mason in \cite{HM} where they classify all the symplectic groups acting on IHS manifolds of K3$^{[2]}$-type.
+They found that there are 15 maximal symplectic such groups, and among them the group with the biggest order is $\Z_3^4 : \mathcal A_6$.